What is testicular cancer?

 Leydig cell tumors

 These tumors develop from the Leydig cells in the testicle that normally make male sex hormones (androgens like testosterone).
 Leydig cell tumors can develop in both adults and children.
-They often make androgens but sometimes produce estrogens (female sex hormones).
+These tumors often make androgens (male hormones) but sometimes produce estrogens (female sex hormones).

-Most Leydig cell tumors are benign – they do not spread beyond the testicle and are cured with surgery.
-But the small portion of Leydig cell tumors that have spread to other parts of the body tend to have a poor outlook because they usually do not respond well to chemotherapy or radiation therapy.
+Most Leydig cell tumors are benign.
+They usually do not spread beyond the testicle and are cured with surgery.
+But a small portion of Leydig cell tumors spread to other parts of the body and tend to have a poor outlook because they usually do not respond well to chemotherapy or radiation therapy.

 Sertoli cell tumors

-Secondary testicular tumors start in another organ and then spread to the testicle.
+Cancers that start in another organ and then spread to the testicle are called secondary testicular cancers.
 These are not true testicular cancers – they are named and treated based on where they started.